EdwinTSalcedo/CUBITAL/README.md

 <a id="validationdata"></a>
 ### Validation data

 To validate the device, we asked three certified nurses to indicate the location where they would perform venipuncture on 384 samples.
 We saved this information in image format and shared it in the [validation](https://drive.google.com/drive/folders/1itPFfEvblAsP4ZEBzYGGOGrxNw2REc06?usp=sharing) folder, inside the dataset location.
-We have also included the documents signed by the nurses, confirming their consent to share the information.
+We have also included the documents signed by the nurses, confirming their consent to share this information.
 The annotated images can be used to compare the model's inference to the nurses' chosen venipuncture locations.
-We used these image subsets to evaluate the proposed device's performance, finding an 83% agreement between the regions identified by the nurses and those identified by the [U-Net](https://github.com/EdwinTSalcedo/CUBITAL/blob/master/notebooks/Validation_with_Nurse's_annotations_PyTorch_version.ipynb) vein segmentation algorithm.
+We used these image subsets to evaluate the proposed base U-Net model's performance, finding an 83% agreement between the regions identified by the nurses and those identified by the [U-Net](https://github.com/EdwinTSalcedo/CUBITAL/blob/master/notebooks/Validation_with_Nurse's_annotations_PyTorch_version.ipynb) vein segmentation algorithm.

 <a id="gettingstarted"></a>
 ## 3. Getting started

+<a id="initialinference"></a>
+### Initial inference samples

-In this repository, we provide a pretrained multi-task U-Net model, embedded within a complete pipeline for performing inference on NIR images included in the folder `subset/preprocessed_images`.
+First, we provide a pretrained multi-task U-Net model, embedded within a complete pipeline for performing inference on NIR images included in the folder `subset/preprocessed_images`.
 You can run the pipeline by following these steps:

 ```bash
 # Clone the repository